William Le Queux: Radio work

 Le Queux was interested in radio communication; he was a member of the Institute of Radio Engineers and carried out some radio experiments in 1924 in Switzerland with Dr. Petit Pierre and Max Amstutz.
 That same year he was elected the first President of the Hastings, St. Leonard's and District Radio Society, whose inaugural lecture was delivered on 28 April 1924 by John Logie Baird.
 Le Queux was eager to help Baird with his television experiments but said that all his money was tied up in Switzerland.
 He did however write an article, Television-a fact which appeared in the Radio Times in April 1924 which praised Baird's efforts.

+Cinema

+In addition to his providing the story of The Raid of 1915, he also wrote the films The White Lie (1914) and The Sons of Satan (1915); he also wrote and co-directed Sadounah (1915).

 Other work

 Apart from fiction, Le Queux also wrote extensively on wireless broadcasting, produced various travel works including An Observer in the Near East and several short books on Switzerland, and wrote an unrevealing and often misleading autobiography, Things I Know about Kings, Celebrities and Crooks (1923).
 The latter contains, among other fantastic stories, the claim by Le Queux that he saw a manuscript in French written by Rasputin stating that Jack the Ripper was a Russian doctor named Alexander Pedachenko who committed the murders to confuse and ridicule Scotland Yard.